-Risks of Mobile Phones and Tablets
+Risks to Mobile Phones and Tablets

 Theft or loss

-These devices are becoming more susceptible to hacks.
+Mobile devices are becoming more susceptible to hacks.
 Attackers exploiting vulnerabilities in the software, by writing viruses and other malware for phones and tablets, can disable your device or expose the data stored on it.

 Loopholes in cell phone company security